LuisKay/Spec_ResNet/README.md

 First of all, we analysed existing audio steganography based on AAC.
 Although the embedding domain is different, the final impact of existing schemes are the change of the MDCT coefficients of the encoded audio signals in different frequency range.
 Spectrogram, a basic visual representation of the spectrum of frequencies of audio signals which can show the energy amplitude information of different frequency bands changing over time is chosen as analysis object of ResNet to get 40-dimension classification feature to decide whether or not a piece of audio contains secret message.

 Still, this is a work on progress, we will update it lately.
+You will find responding paper "Spec-ResNet: A General Audio Steganalysis scheme based on Deep Residual Network of Spectrogram" by Yanzhen Ren, Dengkai Liu, Qiaochu Xiong, Jianming Fu, Lina Wang in [https://arxiv.org/abs/1901.06838](https://arxiv.org/abs/1901.06838).

 # Requirements
 Specifically, this project is based on Tensorflow 1.0.0 + CUDA 8.0.61 + CuDNN 5.1.10 + Python 2.7.15.
 The code has been tested on Ubuntu 16.04.